samanazadi1996/Sam.FileTableSqlServer/README.md

     ```
     You can have your advanced FtDbSet, for this, refer to [this link](./Documents/CustomFtDbSet.md)

-4. Register your DatabaseContext class in Startup
+4. Register your DatabaseContext class in Program.cs
     ``` c#
     // ...
     builder.Services.AddFileTableDBContext<DatabaseContext>(o =>